chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ## Step Ten (Enrollment Fee)

 Once your Chirp gateway is installed, the next step is to pay the enrollment fee of $40.
-This fee covers your data credits and can be used on the Chirp Network.
+This fee covers your data credits.
+These data credits will be transferred to your account and can be used for connectivity services.
 Payment can be made through PayPal.

 ![Ten](10-2.png)